dorukardahan/twitterapi-io-mcp/docs/endpoints/like_tweet.md

 ## Description

-Like a tweet.Need to login first.
+Like a tweet.
+Need to login first.
 Trial operation price: $0.001 per call.

 ## Example (curl)